Jonezia/electronics-simulator/README.md

 # Electronics Simulator

-An electronics simulator made using Reactjs.
+A logic gate simulator made using ReactJS and SnapSVG.

 How to use:
 - Click a component from the component bar on the left.